hosseinsalahi/cnoe-workshop/build-your-own-internal-developer-platform-with-cnoe/docs/04-deploy-cnoe.md

 # idpbuilder Usage
 In this section, we will test our local development environment by installing the core packages.
-These core packages includes the following components:
+These core packages include the following components:

 - ArgoCD is the GitOps solution to deploy manifests to Kubernetes clusters.
 In this project, a package is an ArgoCD application.
 - Gitea (Code Hosting, CD/CD, Artifactory)